 Opening Show: Elevate Open Everything?

-A hollowed cave, buried deep in the bosom of an Austrian mountain.
-Darkness ripples over the crowd.
+The scene is set: a hollowed cave, buried deep in the bosom of an Austrian mountain.
+Darkness ripples over the crowd, already kept waiting.
 The subterranean envelops us, the atmosphere increasingly oppressive, like we are trapped in the underground volcano lair of one of the more flamboyant Bond villains.
 The compacted earth above and around us vibrates with the bass thrum of expectant conversation, then...
 David Charles blogs about the events of the Elevate Festival.

 WEDNESDAY, 23 OCT 20:00 - 22:00 Dom Im Berg